marina601/discover-malta/TESTING.md

 9. As a returning user, I want to be able to save my information to my profile for quick and easy checkout next time.

     - This functionality is restricted to registered and logged in users.
-    - The user can to click on the checkbox during the checkout process to save or update their personal information
+    - The user can click on the checkbox during the checkout process to save or update their personal information
     - The user will be able to view this information in their profile
     - - The user will have their saved information pre-populated next time they use a checkout form or a contact form.